Cute Succulent And Plant Doodles For Your Bullet Journal

 I like how the doodle is precisely like the succulent in the corner of the photo.

 It’s also is a good hint on how you can color it if you want to – you can add some purple to the tips of the petals.

 Cute Plant Doodles

 Lovely plants, and of course, this tutorial gets extra love from me for using my favorite Zebra Mildliners.

 I also feel like it’s a unique approach to succulent doodles; these are different from all the other tutorials so far.

 Very different types of plants, and yet still incredibly adorable.

-    I’m so in love with these drawings, and the grey accents make it look even better.
+I’m so in love with these drawings, and the gray accents make them look even better.
 I’m not even itching to add color here.

-    I think it’s also great that she added some writing explanation for each step – these surely will be easy to replicate.
+I think it’s also great that she added some written explanations for each step – these surely will be easy to replicate.

 A fun way to put together all the different cacti and succulent doodles.